rivie13/rivie13.github.io/docfiles/interactive_blog_reuse_plan.md

 ## 7. Deployment

 *   The new Azure Functions will be created, likely in a new Azure Function App.
-This could reside in the `portfolio_website-affe` resource group (assuming this RG is for the blog's Azure assets) or another suitable resource group.
-The portfolio_website-affe resource group is the one that contains the existing Azure Function App for the blog.
-We can add another to it
+This could reside in the `portfolio_website` resource group (assuming this RG is for the blog's Azure assets) or another suitable resource group.
+The portfolio_website resource group is the one that contains the existing Azure Function App for the blog.
+We can add another to it.

 ## 8. Next Steps in Implementation